waltbach/RepData_PeerAssessment1/PA1_template.md

 ##        288        288
 ```

-That said, we will replace NAs with the mean for that interval to satisfy the question.
+That said, we will still replace NAs with the mean for that interval to satisfy the question.

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.